MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 :::image type="content" source="media/pb-28.png" alt-text="App Archive Score":::

-The **Flow deep dive** page shows the archive score - you can either sort the table by highest archive score, or select **Archive Score** in the decomposition tree visual to view aggregated data across all scores.
+The **Flow deep dive** page shows the archive score.
+You can either sort the table by highest archive score, or select **Archive Score** in the decomposition tree visual to view aggregated data across all scores.
 You can use filters to target specific makers, date ranges, environments, departments, or connectors.
 Drill through from an individual flow to the **Review Archive Score** page to view the score details.

 The **Archive Score** is the sum of multiple criteria: